How 1919 is Derived

 "How long did this inspection and cleansing take place.
 It extended from 1914 to the early part of 1919.
 This period of time includes both the 1,260 days (42 months) and the symbolic three and a half days referred to in Revelation chapter 11."
 Watchtower 2014 Nov 15 p.30

-This becomes nonsense, as the Watchtower presents the 1260 days as literal, but the 3 1/2 days as symbolic, yet adds them together to support the period of time from 1914 to 1919.
+This is nonsense, since Watchtower presents the 1260 days as literal, but the 3 1/2 days as symbolic, yet adds them together to support the period of time from 1914 to 1919.
 The timeline graphically highlights the discrepancy by a multiple of 75 in the time frame of the figurative 3 1/2 days and literal 1,260 days.

 The timeline does not provides a specific start and end date for the 1260 days, because they do not align with any specific occurrence, as detailed at 1260 days.

 What Happened in 1919

 Watchtower's other line of reasoning to support 1919 is historical, with the claim that it proved itself to have been chosen by Jesus as the only "clean" organization representing him.

 Watchtower teaches the group went into Babylonish captivity between 1914 and 1918.
 This culminated with the directors of The Watch Tower Society being sent to prison.

 "Modern historical evidence shows that during the world war of 1914-1918 the dedicated, baptized anointed remnant of Jehovah's Christian witnesses were brought into Babylonish captivity."
 Watchtower 1972 Dec 1 pp.724-725